-Plan Category Common shares to be issued upon exercise of outstanding options, warrants, and rights Weighted-average exercise price of outstanding options, warrants and rights B Common shares available for future issuance under equity compensation plans (excluding securities reflected in column A) Equity compensation plans approved by Company shareholders (1) 6,893,538 \$77.62 9,488,342 (2) Equity compensation plans not - - -
+Plan Category Common shares to be issued upon exercise of outstanding options, warrants, and rights Weighted-average exercise price of outstanding options, warrants and rights Common shares available for future issuance under equity compensation plans (excluding securities reflected in column A) Equity compensation plans approved by Company shareholders (1) 6,893,538 \$77.62 9,488,342 (2) Equity compensation plans not approved by Company shareholders - - -

-Not included in this total are stock option awards from Dynacare, Inc. representing 276,990 shares of underlying common stock, which were assumed in connection with acquisition transactions by the Company.
+- (1) Not included in this total are stock option awards from Dynacare, Inc. representing 276,990 shares of underlying common stock, which were assumed in connection with acquisition transactions by the Company.
 These options were issued under the Dynacare, Inc. Amended and Restated Employee Stock Option Plan, which was approved by Dynacare, Inc. shareholders when the plan was initially implemented.
 At December 31, 2012, there were no options outstanding under this plan.
-The Company does not intend to issue new awards
+The Company does not intend to issue new awards under this plan.

 Also not included in this total are stock option awards from Dianon Systems, Inc., representing 690,116 shares of underlying common stock, which were assumed in connection with acquisition transactions by the Company.
-These options were issued under the Dianon Systems, Inc. 1996 Stock Incentive Plan; the Dianon Systems, Inc. 1999 Stock Incentive Plan; the Dianon Systems, Inc. 2000 Stock Incentive Plan; the Dianon Systems, Inc. 2001 Stock Incentive Plan; and the UroCor Second Amended and Restated 1992 Stock Option Plan, which were approved by the Dianon Systems, Inc., and the UroCor, Inc. shareholders when the plans were initially implemented.
-At December 31, 2012, there were no options outstanding under these plans.
+These options were issued under the Dianon Systems, Inc. 1996 Stock Incentive Plan; the Dianon Systems, Inc. 2000 Stock Incentive Plan; the Dianon Systems, Inc. 2001 Stock Incentive Plan; and the UroCor Second Amended and Restated 1992 Stock Option Plan, which were - plans.
 The Company does not intend to issue new awards under these plans.

-Includes 7,684,462 shares available for future issuance under the Laboratory Corporation of America Holdings 2012 Omnibus Incentive Plan and 1,803,880 shares available for future issuance under the Laboratory Corporation of America Holdings 1997 Employee Stock Purchase Plan.
+(2) Includes 7,684,462 shares available for future issuance under the Laboratory Corporation of America Holdings 2012 Omnibus Incentive Plan and 1,803,880 shares available for future issuance under the Laboratory Corporation of America Holdings 1997 Employee Stock Purchase Plan.